MontrealCorpusTools/PolyglotDB/docs/source/tutorial_enrichment.rst

 Encoding utterances
 ===================

 As with syllables, encoding utterances consists of two steps.

-The first is marking the "words" that are actually non-speech elements within the transcript.
+**Step 1: encoding non-speech**

 When a corpus is first imported, every annotation is treated as speech.
-So we must first encode labels like ``<SIL>`` as pause elements and not actual speech sounds:
+There are typically "words" that are actually non-speech elements within the transcript.
+We will encode these non-speech labels like ``<SIL>`` as "pauses" and not actual speech sounds:

 .. code-block:: python